 To introduce the concept of what it means for words to rhyme, gather two objects that rhyme and one that doesn't rhyme.

-Set out groups of 3 pictures (a rhyming pair and one picture that doesn’t rhyme).
+If you play this rhyming game with pictures instead of objects, then set out groups of 3 pictures (a rhyming pair and one picture that doesn’t rhyme).
 Then invite your child to turn over the picture that doesn’t rhyme.

-Lay out two pictures or objects that don't rhyme.
+Lay out 2 pictures or objects that don't rhyme.
 Say a word that rhymes with one of the pictures or objects.
 Invite your child to touch the picture or object that rhymes with the word you said.

 Gather about 5 rhyming pairs of pictures.
 Add a sticker dot to the front of one picture from each set of rhyming pairs so you can easily set up the game.